Largest Perfect Squre Of 224

 Common Mistakes or Misunderstandings

 Another misunderstanding is assuming that the largest perfect square is always the square of the integer part of the square root.
-While this is often true, it's essential to verify the result by squaring the integer and ensuring it does not exceed the given number.
+Even so, while this is often true, it's essential to verify the result by squaring the integer and ensuring it does not exceed the given number.
 Additionally, some might overlook the importance of perfect squares in simplifying expressions and solving equations, leading to more complex calculations than necessary.

 FAQs

 Q: What is the largest perfect square of 224?
-A: The largest perfect square of 224 is 196, which is 14x14.
+A: The largest perfect square of 224 is 196, which is 14x14 Most people skip this — try not to..

 Q: How do you find the largest perfect square of a number?
 A: To find the largest perfect square of a number, calculate the square root of the number, identify the largest integer less than or equal to the square root, and then square that integer.